thoughtspot/thoughtspot.github.io/_admin/setup/intro.md

 To perform the set up and configuration, you must first learn how to [gain administrative access]({{ site.baseurl }}/admin/setup/logins.html).

-1. Log into the ThoughtSpot cluster as the `admin` user.
+1. Log in to the ThoughtSpot cluster as the `admin` user.
 2. Use the `tscli feature` subcommand to display your current configuration.

     ```